-In real life, you would have an instructor sitting next to you to teach you how to fly and keep you safe.
+In real life, when learning to fly you would have an instructor sitting next to you to teach you how to fly and keep you safe.

 While we cannot provide a personal instructor for every virtual pilot, there are a number of tutorials available that you can follow to become a proficient virtual pilot.